tkman59/bluemix-letsencrypt/README.md

-# cf-letsencrypt
+# bluemix-letsencrypt
-Let's Encrypt wrapper for Cloud-Foundry

-Create certificates for your Cloud-Foundry-hosted apps and domains using [Let's Encrypt](https://letsencrypt.org).
+A script for configuring [Let's Encrypt](https://letsencrypt.org) SSL certificates for CloudFoundry apps on IBM Bluemix

-Using the `--path` argument of the map-route command, you can specify just a path to be directed to a separate app.
-The benefit, in this situation, is that you can renew your certificates with zero downtime for your apps by running the letsencrypt code in a separate instance without disrupting your application.
+Using the `--path` argument of the `cf map-route` command, you can configure a specific path to be directed to a separate app.
+The benefit, in this situation, is that you can automate the configuration of SSL certificates for your custom domain applications by running the [letsencrypt certbot](https://github.com/certbot/certbot) code in a separate instance without disrupting your application.

 ```
 NAME: